shouse/To-Do-Demo/README.md

 ## Description
 **To-Do-Demo** is a To-Do app for Titanium showcasing many best practices and some reusable components.
-**FOR ANDROID USE THE DEV BRANCH.
-AFTER I VERIFY THE FIX DIDN'T MESS UP IOS I WILL MERGE TO MASTER**

 ## Installation
 Clone or download this and build using standard Titanium build practices.
 The project is written using Alloy... because if you are still using Titanium classic you are just wrong.